 Place 2 tablespoons seeds in your jar and cover with water plus an extra inch.
 Tighten on the screen lid with ring and let soak overnight or approximately 12 hours.
 This tells the seeds it time to grow.
 The seed coats soften, they swell with water and any germination inhibitors are leached away.

 After soaking, drain off the water and gently shake the seeds so they spread out along one side of the jar.
 This provides greater surface area and improves air circulation.
-Leave the jar to rest on it’s side, out of direct sun in a cool location.
+Leave the jar to rest on its side out of the direct sun.

-Rinse twice daily by filling the jar with water, draining and putting it back to rest on its side until the next rinsing or until they’re ready to eat — usually 2 to 4 days.
+Rinse twice daily by filling the jar with water, draining and putting it back to rest on its side until the next rinsing or until they’re ready to eat — usually 2 to 4 days, though some seeds take longer.

 Rearrange your kitchen counter if you need to, replace the bills and other projects with your new, DIY sprouting jar and get ready to watch your seeds grow.
 You’re one step away from your own indoor garden.